andr-ew/nest_/doc/txt.md

 ### label(type)

-an output only text type, `value` is displayed and may be a string, a table of strings, or a a table of tables of strings. useful for evaluating the various display properties.
+an output only text type, `value` is displayed and may be a string, a table of strings, or a table of tables of strings. useful for evaluating the various display properties. each string provided will be it's own "text block" with positioning and sizing set based on a combination of multiple proeries in the parent affordance (think "norns css").

 ### number